PagerDuty/blender/README.md

 end
 ```
 If a task does not declare its own memebers (i.e. target hosts), global members
 (host1, host2 and host3) will be assumed.

-A blender script can have multiple types of tasks as well (shell, ssh, raw ruby etc).
+A blender script can have multiple
+tasks of differenet types.

+## Concepts

 Blender is composed of three major sub-components, these are: